BAkinmarin/filmreview/README.md

  As a user, I want to know what films are yet to be released and their release date.

- As a user, I want to modify or delete comments previously left on posts.-->
+ As a user, I want to modify or delete comments previously left on posts.

+ As a user, I want to add a rating to films.-->

  ### Super User